tc39/proposal-smart-pipelines/readme.md

 This is somewhat akin to [Clojure’s compact anonymous functions][Clojure compact function], which use `%` aka `%1`, then `%2`, `%3`, … for its parameters within the compact functions’ bodies.

+When combined with [Additional Feature PF][], Additional Feature NP would complete the subsumption of partial function application, addressing all its use cases, including using partial application to create new binary, trinary, and variadic functions.

 This explainer limits this Additional Feature to three topic references plus a rest topic reference.
 This limit could theoretically be lifted, but readability